gapml/CV/README.md

 The initializer has no required (positional) parameters.
 All the parameters are optional (keyword) parameters.
 The most frequently used parameters are:

-        Images( name, dataset, labels, config )
+        Images( name, images, labels, config )

             name   : the name of the dataset (e.g., 'cats_n_dogs')
-            dataset: the dataset of images
+            images: the dataset of images
             labels : the labels
             config : configuration settings